farmountain/SmartGlass-AI-Agent/ANDROID_SDK.md

        handleResponse(response)
    }
    ```
-   The `/ingest` call creates and returns a `sessionId`; subsequent `/answer` calls reuse that identifier to maintain context.
+   `startSession` issues `POST /ingest` to receive a `session_id`; each `answer` call issues `POST /answer` with that identifier
+   to maintain conversation context.

 ## Action execution
 LLM responses can include actions (for example `NAVIGATE` or `SHOW_TEXT`) that you can trigger on-device.
-The SDK ships an `ActionExecutor` helper that processes a list of actions and invokes the right handler for each entry:
+The SDK ships an
+`ActionExecutor` helper that processes a list of actions and invokes the right handler for each entry.
+This helper is part of the
+stable v1.0 Android surface:

 ```kotlin
 ActionExecutor.execute(response.actions, context)
 ```

-- **`NAVIGATE`**: Builds a `geo:0,0?q=<destination>` URI and attempts to open it in Google Maps, falling back to a generic `ACTION_VIEW` intent if Maps is unavailable.
+- **`NAVIGATE`**: Builds a `geo:0,0?q=<destination>` URI from the `destination` payload key and attempts to open it in Google
+  Maps, falling back to a generic `ACTION_VIEW` intent if Maps is unavailable.
-- **`SHOW_TEXT`**: Shows the provided `message` as both a Toast and a notification for quick user feedback.
+- **`SHOW_TEXT`**: Reads the `message` payload key, then shows it as both a Toast and a notification for quick user feedback.

-To support additional action types or payload shapes, extend the `when` branches inside `ActionExecutor` (or wrap the helper with your own dispatcher) before calling `ActionExecutor.execute`.
+To support additional action types or payload shapes, add new `when` branches inside `ActionExecutor` (or wrap the helper with
+your own dispatcher) before calling `ActionExecutor.execute`.

 ## On-device SNN Inference
-- **Model placement**: Copy your exported `snn_student.onnx` into `sdk-android/src/main/assets/models/snn_student.onnx` so the Gradle build packages it inside the SDK AAR.
+- **Model placement**: Copy your exported `snn_student.onnx` into `sdk-android/src/main/assets/models/snn_student.onnx` so the
+  Gradle build packages it inside the SDK AAR.
+If your export uses a different filename or subdirectory, override the
+  `modelAssetName` argument to `SnnLanguageEngine` (default: `"models/snn_student.onnx"`).
-- **Engine initialization**: Create a `SnnLanguageEngine` with an Android `Context`; override the `modelAssetName` parameter if you store the ONNX file under a different asset path.
+- **Engine initialization**: Create a `SnnLanguageEngine` with an Android `Context`; the constructor and `generateReply` API are
+  part of the stable v1.0 surface.
-- **Tokenizer/shape caveats**: The current tokenizer hashes whitespace-delimited tokens into a fixed 32K ID space and pads/truncates tensors to the requested `maxTokens`.
-This is a placeholder implementation—the tokenizer and ONNX input/output shapes will be aligned with `metadata.json` from the SNN export pipeline in upcoming updates.
+- **Tokenizer/shape caveats**: The current tokenizer splits on whitespace, hashes tokens into a fixed 32K ID space (reserving `0`
+  for unknown), and pads/truncates tensors to the requested `maxTokens`.
+This is a placeholder implementation—the tokenizer and
+  ONNX input/output shapes will be aligned with `metadata.json` from the SNN export pipeline in upcoming updates while keeping
+  the public API consistent.

 Prompt-to-reply usage: